Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Ethics Statement

 \section{Ethics Statement}

 We envision \ourmethod{} as a community-driven and collaborative initiative to improve general-purpose LLMs in knowledge-intensive tasks and contexts.
 An important risk is the dual use and exploitation from malicious actors.
-Since modular specialized LMs have the ability to change or update LLM knowledge, malicious actors could advance their agenda by submitting malicious specialized LMs trained on disinformation, hyperpartisan content, propaganda, and more, while framing them as benign knowledge domains and deceive LLM users.
-We envision two lines of approaches towards this ethical risk: on the \emph{technical} side, research on adversarial manipulation of language models and corresponding defense tactics \citep{bagdasaryan2022spinning, perez2022red} could be integrated to alleviate the impact of malicious specialized LMs; on the \emph{social} side, we could rely on and reinforce the existing rules for model sharing on popular infrastructures \citep{wolf2020transformers} to prevent such malicious contribution from happening.
+Since modular knowledge cards have the ability to change or update LLM knowledge, malicious actors could advance their agenda by submitting malicious knowledge cards trained on disinformation, hyperpartisan content, propaganda, and more, while framing them as benign knowledge domains and deceive LLM users.
+We envision two lines of approaches towards this ethical risk: on the \emph{technical} side, research on adversarial manipulation of language models and corresponding defense tactics \citep{bagdasaryan2022spinning, perez2022red} could be integrated to alleviate the impact of malicious knowledge cards; on the \emph{social} side, we could rely on and reinforce the existing rules for model sharing on popular infrastructures \citep{wolf2020transformers} to prevent such malicious contribution from happening.
 We encourage the responsible use of \ourmethod{}, while we also call on users and researchers to be mindful of this dual-use risk.